“Smooth sultry vocalist…Get ready to be enchanted.“ -Coleman Hawkins Jazz Society

 In November of 2012, Fondren was able to check off something on her "Bucket List" when she was invited to sing with the Salina Symphony.
 Under the direction of Ken Hakoda, Fondren, along with the full orchestra, performed in a tribute to the armed forces with a medley of classic jazz standards.
 With selections like "Orange Colored Sky" and "Summertime" she was a crowd pleaser, but it was her rendition of Etta James's "At Last" that brought them to their feet and her to tears.
 In her own words "It was the most amazing feeling to be surrounded by all that instrumentation and know that it is just for you.
 Speechless."
 See snip-its from the concert in the video section.

 Recently, Fondren embarked on her latest project with her new group “Eboni and the Ivories” and they are slowly making their way in and around the Kansas City music scene.
-They debuted their swinging-jazzy-soul-funk style at the new Chesterfield club in late 2012 and now you can catch them at some of the hottest clubs in town including the new Kill Devil Club located in the Kansas City Power & Light District, the Phoenix and of course, the Blue Room.
+They debuted their swinging-jazzy-soul-funk style at the new Chesterfield club in late 2012 and now you can catch them at some of the hottest clubs in town including the new Broadway Jazz Club, The Kill Devil Club, The Green Lady Lounge, The Phoenix and of course, The Blue Room.

-Look for more projects including a CD release and more theatre from Miss Fondren in 2013.
+Look for more projects including a CD release 2014.
 Visit the calendar page to see where you can find her next.
 Thanks for visiting.

 “A savvy manager could mold her into a headliner.”
 Kirk Silsbee, Los Angeles City Beat